Visit the schools site to see more events

 Please note, we don't have a gallery dedicated to space, so the rest of your day could link to other Science topics, or other subjects like History.

-On Tuesdays and Fridays we offer free 45-minute Science workshops, including 'Our place in space'.
+On Mondays and Thursdays we offer free 45-minute Science workshops, including 'Our place in space'.
 This workshop is designed to bridge between space and our wide range of biology-based exhibits, explaining how the moon influences our tides, and the amazing range of life in intertidal habitats.
+(Please note these workshops are subject to availability).

 Which shows do you recommend for schools?